Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Results

-Following \cite{DBLP:journals/corr/abs-2105-03761}, we experiment with a suite of metrics popularly used in language generation to capture how closely generated NLEs follow ground-truth (when the predicted label is correct).
-Here, we report METEOR \cite{DBLP:conf/acl/BanerjeeL05}, BERTScore \cite{DBLP:conf/iclr/ZhangKWWA20}, and BLEURT \cite{DBLP:conf/acl/SellamDP20}, which showed the highest correlation with human evaluations in~\cite{DBLP:journals/corr/abs-2105-03761}.
+We evaluate the quality of the ERs and NLEs for \ours{}~in comparison with the baselines. \paragraph{Automatic Evaluation of NLEs.} Following \citet{kayser21}, we measure the quality of the NLEs by comparing them with the ground truth when the predicted label is correct.
+Here, we report METEOR \cite{DBLP:conf/acl/BanerjeeL05}, BERTScore \cite{DBLP:conf/iclr/ZhangKWWA20}, and BLEURT \cite{DBLP:conf/acl/SellamDP20}, which showed the highest correlation with human evaluation \cite{kayser21}.
+More automatic metrics are reported in \Cref{sec:ap_auto}, \Cref{tab:all}.

-For NL tasks, \ours{}~achieves the best values on all three automatic metrics in \autoref{tab:nl}.
-We see sharp jumps (e.g., ranging from 4.7 to 9.7 points in METEOR) between \ours{}~and models that do not use commonsense knowledge, such as fine-tuned versions of pretrained language models (BART and WT5).
-This confirms that commonsense is a useful component for more accurate NLEs.
-The gains for \ours{}~over \ours{}~w/o CS Sel. show that explicit knowledge selection provides a regularizing effect.
+For NL tasks, \ours{}~achieves the best values on all three automatic metrics (see \autoref{tab:nl}).
+We see sharp jumps (e.g., ranging from 4.8 to 11 points in METEOR) between \ours{}~and models that do not use knowledge grounding, such as \ours{} w/o KN~\&~ER and WT5.
+This confirms that background knowledge is a useful component for better NLEs.
+The gains for \ours{}~over \ours{}~w/o KN-Sel.~show that knowledge selection provides a regularizing effect.

-Similarly for VL tasks, \ours{}~outperforms the previous SOTA models (see \autoref{tab:vl}).
-More specifically, \ours{}~outperforms RVT, a competitive model that also makes use of external commonsense resources, which indicates that (1) extractive rationales are useful to gather relevant commonsense, and (2) joint training for outputs and NLEs is superior over a post-hoc explainability approach.
+Similarly, \ours{}~outperforms the previous SOTA models for VL tasks (see \autoref{tab:vl}).
+In particular, \ours{}~outperforms RVT, a competitive model providing post-hoc NLEs also using the same commonsense resource as \ours, which possibly indicates that joint training for predictions and NLEs is superior over a post-hoc explainability approach.